-Join David Elfassy for an in-depth discussion in this video Configure PowerShell for Office 365, part of Deploying Office 365.
+Join David Elfassy for an in-depth discussion in this video Configure PowerShell for Office 365, part of Office 365: Deployment.

 - [Voiceover] Administrators agree…that using Windows PowerShell is a great way…of performing efficient management…of objects for enterprise products.…When we move to Office 365, we still have access…to PowerShell to be able to manage all of our objects…that are stored in Exchange, in SharePoint,…Skype for Business, Active Directory.…All of our configuration, all of our objects,…and all of our settings can still…be managed by using PowerShell.…A lot of the commands are similar.…A lot of the scripts that you've created…at your enterprise-level can be leveraged…in order to be used in Office 365, as well.…